dafydd2277/systemAdmin/scripting/README.md

 (Unfortunately, the number of iterations ( the "8" in `for i in {1..8}`) can't be a variable.
 I tried...)

-This script generates 8 gzip/gunzip processes of a 4GB file for one or more processors to chew on.
+This script generates 8 `gzip`/`gunzip` processes of a 4GB file for one or more processors to chew on.
 Compression ratios are recorded by the initial `gzip --verbose`'s STDERR, and the time taken for each process is captured from `time`'s STDERR.
-When I was using this for testing, I had [`dstat -vt`][dstat] running in another window to watch `usr` or `sys` percentages on the processor set.
+When I was using this for testing, I had [`dstat -tclypms`][dstat] running in another window to watch `usr` or `sys` percentages on the processor set.

 [ASCII]: https://en.wikipedia.org/wiki/ASCII/